nmquijada/tormes/README.md

 <br>

 ## Versions history
-- **v.1.2.0** (September 2020, *current*): solved issues from v.1.1.
-New features: Kraken2 is now used instead of Kraken, increasing the sensitivity and speed for the taxonomic identification based on *k*-mers.
+- **v.1.2.\*** (*current*): New features: Kraken2 is now used instead of Kraken, increasing the sensitivity and speed for the taxonomic identification based on *k*-mers.
 Additionally, rRNA genes will be extracted from the genomes and the 16S rRNA genes will be  used for taxonomic classification by using the RDP Classifier.
-- **v.1.1** (April 2020): solved issues from v.1.0.
-New features: Enables the option to include already assembled genomes into the analysis, alone or in combination with raw sequencing data.
+- **v.1.1.\*** (April 2020): New features: Enables the option to include already assembled genomes into the analysis, alone or in combination with raw sequencing data.
+Script "*render_report.sh*" is automatically generated in the "report_files" directory for easy generate the report.
-- **v.1.0** (April 2019): original version of the TORMES pipeline.
+- **v.1.0.\*** (April 2019): original version of the TORMES pipeline.